 The Governors assess whether the use of going concern is appropriate i.e. whether there are any material uncertainties related to events or conditions that may cast significant doubt on the ability of the academy trust to continue as a going concern.
-The Governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements and have concluded that the academy trust has adequate resources to continue in operational existence for the foreseeable future and there are no material uncertainties about the academy trust's ability to continue as a going concern, thus they continue to adopt the going concern basis of accounting in preparing the financial statements.
+The Governors make this assessment in respect of a period of at least one year from the date of authorisation for issue of the financial statements, however the governors are actively looking at joining a multi academy trust during 2024.
+This therefore creates an uncertainty about the academy trust's ability to continue as a going concern.
+Should the merger not go ahead the Governors have no concerns over the trust's ability to continue to operate as a going concern and for that reason the financial statements continue to be prepared on a going concern basis.